egislev/lime-cwtest/README.md

-Lime CW test utility, generates continuous waveform at specified frequency (hard coded)
+Lime CW test utility
+Extract lime-cwtest.zip to the same folder then run programm.